Behat/docs/quick_intro.rst

 After refactoring is done, you will have:

-1. Clearly designed and obvious code that does exactly the thing it should do without any gold plating.
+#.
+Clearly designed and obvious code that does exactly the thing it should do
+   without any gold plating.
-2. Regression test suite that will help you to be confident in your code going forward.
+#.
+A regression test suite that will help you to be confident in your code going
+   forward.
-3. Living documentation for behaviour of your code that will live, evolve and die together with your code.
+#.
+Living documentation for behaviour of your code that will live, evolve and
+   die together with your code.
-4. Incredible level of confidence both in your code.
-Not only you are confident now that it does exactly what it supposed to do.
-You are confident that it does so by delivering value to the final users (customers in our case).
+#.
+Incredible level of confidence in your code.
+Not only you are confident now
+   that it does exactly what it supposed to do.
+You are confident that it does
+    so by delivering value to the final users (customers in our case).

 There are much more benefits to BDD.
 But those are the key reasons why most BDD practitioners do BDD in Ruby, .Net, Java, Python and JS.
 Welcome to the family!